The shrink is a Skype call away

 For instance, 32-year-old homemaker Bindiya Sethi (name changed) wasn't sure if her typed messages were private or could be viewed by others, when she first started using the net.
 The Versova resident has been seeking relationship therapy for the last six years, and has spoken with her therapist online on two occasions.

 "I have a wheelchair-bound patient in Germany, who requires intermittent sessions to help him cope with the trauma of everyday life," shares behavioural and psychological therapist Nivedita Rawal, explaining how the Internet has been a boon in some cases.
 "It's important to be able to offer therapy sessions to some patients who really need it, even when they're required to travel or if I'm away on a trip.
 There shouldn't be a break in that chain."

 That's also why Dr Vinaya Prabha initiated Skype sessions earlier this year.
 "I moved from Bengaluru to New Delhi in May, and decided to offer online therapy so that I could stay connected to my clients in Bengaluru," shares the psychologist and consultant psychotherapist.
 "Most of my clients have access to the Internet, so I can continue with the sessions from wherever I am, over Skype," she says.

-The naysayers Though Internet sessions have tremendous utility for Rawal, who has patients around the world, it's not her preferred mode of offering therapy.
+Though Internet sessions have tremendous utility for Rawal, who has patients around the world, it's not her preferred mode of offering therapy.
 Rawal, who set up the Ultra Health Holistic Clinic in Mumbai and Singapore in 1998 and 2007 respectively, says, "A physical meeting between therapist and patient is better."